mitra42/webForth/README.md

 but lets discuss first (open a new issue in GIT).

 ## Cutting a release
+* Run a code inspection - surprising how many bugs this ESLint or most IDE's catch !
 * Update CHANGELOG.md
 * Update VER in index.js and version in package.json to next even number
 * `npm publish`